Testing & Placement

 - A computer or laptop with a functioning microphone, speaker and camera.

-- A strong internet connection (not a "hotspot").
+- A strong internet connection (not a mobile hotspot).

 - The ability to download the monitoring software: Respondus Lockdown Browser.